 Selected schools must also have demonstrated the following attributes:

-- opportunities for all children to meet proficient and advanced levels of performance
+opportunities for all children to meet proficient and advanced levels of performance

-- professional development
+professional development

-- coordination with other programs
+coordination with other programs

-- curriculum and instruction to support
+curriculum and instruction to support

-achievement of high standards

-partnerships among schools, parents and communities

-A school team of educators will attend the National Title I Conference to be held in San Antonio, Texas in February to accept the award and to attend other professional development opportunities.
+A school team of educators will attend the

+National Title I Conference to be held in San

+Antonio, Texas in February to accept the award

+and to attend other professional development

+opportunities.

-Mrs. Sexton's 1st grade classes have been studying cardinal directions and the compass rose as part of the Core Knowledge program.
+Duff Elementary students in Ms. Riley's and Mrs. Sexton's 1st grade classes have been studying cardinal directions and the compass rose as part of the Core Knowledge program.
 Students enjoyed displaying their knowledge of these topics outdoors using sidewalk chalk.

-Located across from Minnie Ballpark Rt.
+Rt.
 122, Minnie, KY

-- Drive-thru Service

-- · Front Door Parking
+- .
+Drive-thru Service Front Door Parking

 - Fax & Copy Service

-- Full line OTC Locally Owned and Operated
+- Full line OTC

+- Locally Owned and Operated

 "Fast Friendly Service"

-When time counts, Pharmacists Kristy Moore and Valerie Akers are there to help.
+When time counts, Pharmacists

+Kristy Moore and Valeric Akers

+are there to help.

-Call 377-2117 www.refillrx.com/parkviewrx
+Call 377-2117

+www.refillrx.com/parkviewrx